AshifAli007/AshifAli007/README.md

 Software Engineer
 -------------------------

 Hey coders!
-I'm Ashif, a passionate Software Engineer specializing in React frontend development and animations.
-My GitHub is a concise showcase of my deep dive into React intricacies, featuring meticulously crafted components, seamless UIs, and engaging animations.
-Each commit narrates my journey of marrying functionality with visual finesse.
-Let's connect and explore the nuances of front-end magic together! 💻✨
+I'm Ashif, a passionate Software Engineer specializing in full-stack development using Node.js and React.
+My GitHub is full of project experiences since 2019.
+It ranges from projects related to my courses in bachelor's and master's degrees to web development and Robotics.
+I dive deep into these technologies to create and invent software, making the web easy to use for people.

 * 🌍  I'm based in Florida
 * 🖥️  See my portfolio at [Portfolio and Projects](http://ashifdesigns.com/)